Consistency and Contrast

 Lack of consistency #

 Consistency is the foundation from which we build contrast.
-Thus, we must first ensure that our designs have good consistency, before we try to create good contrast.
+Thus, we must first ensure that our designs are consistent before we try to create contrast.

-As an example of poor consistency, consider shapes below.
-Each shape is a different size, shape, color, and text.
-Because of this, each of these properties vie for our attention, and it makes identifying any single shape hard.
+As an example of poor consistency, consider the shapes below.
+Each object incorporates a different size, shape, fill color, and text character.
+Because of this, each of these properties vies for our attention, making it hard to identify any single shape.
 For instance, imagine your goal was to draw attention to the text inside the six-sided shape.
 How long does it take you to find it?
 With so many elements competing for attention, nothing stands out.

 A diagram containing 10 shapes.
 Each shape is a different shape, has a different fill color.
 There is also text in the shapes, and each shape has a unique single character—a number or letter.

-Inconsistent designs are those where multiple properties all change at the same time, making it challenging for the viewer to understand which aspect we should focus on.
+Inconsistent designs are those where multiple properties change simultaneously, making it challenging for the viewer to understand which aspect to focus on.

 Consistency #

-Ultimately, we will use contrast to help us find the object of interest, but the first step is to make them all as consistent as possible.
-When doing so, we need to consider which property we wish to focus on; that will be the property that is allowed to change.
-For instance, if we decide we want to focus on the text, then we should make all the sizes, shapes, and colors the same.
+Ultimately, we will use contrast to help us find the object of interest, but the first step is to make the elements as consistent as possible.
+When doing so, we need to consider which property we wish to focus on; that will be the property allowed to change.
+For instance, if we decide we want to focus on the text, then we should make all the sizes, shapes, and colors identical.

 This image has 10 shapes, but now all 10 shapes are circles of the same size, each filled with red, and having white text.
 The text is the same set of characters used in the above figure.